Red carpet arrivals begin at an Oscars hoping for a comeback

 LOS ANGELES (AP) — For the first time in two years, the Academy Awards have rolled out the red carpet at Los Angeles’ Dolby Theatre for what the film academy hopes will be a back-to-normal Oscars.
 Except for all the stuff that’s changed.

 The telecast for the 94th Academy Awards will begin, as usual, at 8 p.m.
 EDT on ABC.
 Early arrivals are already filling the red carpet ahead of the show.
-Beneath a warm California sun, a Hollywood rite of glamour and celebration was starting to get into swing.
+Beneath a warm California sun, a Hollywood rite of glamour again got into swing.

 But little else about how this year’s Oscars will get underway is traditional.
-An hour before the broadcast begins, attendees will assemble in the Dolby for the presentation of eight awards and acceptance speeches that will be edited into a broadcast that producer Will Packer has promised will be a tight three hours.
+An hour before the broadcast begins, attendees were assembling in the Dolby for the presentation of eight awards and acceptance speeches that will be edited into a broadcast that producer Will Packer has promised will be a tight three hours.

 It’s one of many shifts, both slight and tectonic, around this year’s ceremony.
 After two years of pandemic — and a socially distanced 2021 edition with record-low ratings — the Academy Awards will try to recapture their exalted place in pop culture with a revamped telecast that’s expected to see a streaming service win best picture for the first time.